CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Implementation.md

 ```

 ### Customizing the theme
-The current default theme is an object, and this object can be overridden to change any of the default values.
+The current default theme is an object.
+Override this object to change any of the default values.

-We can also add any additional values we want to use throughout our application.
+Also,  add any additional values for use throughout your application.

 ```jsx
 import React from 'react'